bmlam/hello-world/README.md

 git clone  git@<ssh_host_alias>:<top_level_dir_at_github_alias_account_name>/multilingual.git

 Of course this is assuming that you have done the same git/ssh configuration, if it is on another machine.

+At some point of time, the local repositories which I created when first started off with github no longer could push to remote, getting error similar to "password authentication no longer allowed".
+Those are the one where "git remote -v" shows

+    https//github.com/bmlam/<repo-name>.git

+bmlam is my first github "account" name.
+Since I have added a public ssh key in this account for my PC and created an ssh_host_alias a while ago, I just needed to replace the remote URL with
+    git@<ssh_host_alias>:bmlam/<repo-name>.gi

+Thereafter, "git push" worked again.